Artemio Precioso (writer)

+Artemio Precioso García (1891 – 1945) was a Spanish writer, publisher and civil servant.
+He is known as the author of some 30 novels, published mostly in the 1920s and intended for popular audience.
+He contributed to numerous press titles and managed some usually ephemeral periodicals himself.
+Politically he was related to moderate left-wing republicanism; in 1934 he served as civil governor of the province of Toledo, and in 1934-1936 at the same post in Lugo.

+Family and early years

+Precioso was son to a well-off bourgeouisie family; his father owned some land property and minor metalworking establishments in the Albacete province.
+He studied law, first in Valencia and then in Madrid; it is during his academic period that he started to contribute articles to Madrid press.

+Precioso married Marina de Ugarte Cristóbal, a girl from Vascongadas.
+The couple had 3 children, first 2 daughters and then a boy (Artemio Precioso Ugarte, later a communist militant, emigree in the USSR and eventually a respected economist and ecologist).
+Marina died in 1918 as the victim of influenza.

+In 1920 Precioso and his children moved to Madrid, where he set up his own law firm; in the early 1920s he also launched a literary review, La novela de hoy.
+He re-married with his cousin, Amelia Precioso Lafuente, and had 3 further daughters.

+Publisher and writer

-Artemio Precioso (born Hellin, 1891 – died Madrid, 1945) was a Spanish writer and editor.
-He was an indefatigable entrepreneur, founding numerous newspapers, magazines and editorial houses in his career.
-He was one of the guiding lights behind the fiction collection known as La Novela de Hoy (The Novel of Today) which consisted of more than 500 volumes.
+La novela de hoy turned into a publisher of a fiction collection.
+Precioso was one of the guiding lights behind the series, which consisted of more than 500 volumes.
 He was followed in this mission by Pedro Sainz Rodríguez.
 He also ran the humour magazine Muchas Gracias.

-Precioso was a Republican by political inclination.
 As a novelist, he wrote popular (often erotic) fiction for the masses.
 Among his numerous titles in the 1920s and the 1930s were: Rosa de carne, Vivir dos veces, La virgen casada, El doctor y su amiga, El crimen del otro, El hijo legal, El juego de la vida, Por qué engañan ellas, Pasión y muerte, Cuando el amor nace, El légamo de la tragedia, El millonario polígamo, El triunfo de Carmela, Judías verdes, Isabel Clara, La doble pasión, La muerte de un señorito juerguista, La que suiso ser libre, La tragedia del gordo, La verdadera mujer, La vida estéril (Tierra baldía), El crimen de un celoso, Memorias de un médico, ¡Lavó su honra!, Evas y manzanas, Los nuevos ricos de la moral, etc.

-His last years were difficult ones, as his publishing ventures collapsed due to a conflict with the dictator Miguel Primo de Rivera.
-A satirical story by Ramon Valle-Inclan had displeased the dictator.
 Precioso was one of the intellectuals who were part of the "Decadentismo" movement in Spanish culture.
 The others were Antonio de Hoyos y Vinent, Álvaro Retana and Ramón María del Valle-Inclán.
 Apart from Valle-Inclan, the rest fled to Paris.
 Precioso was a literary translator as well; he translated from French the works of Emmanuel Bove, Maurice Constantin Weyer and André Maurois, and from English Volpone by Ben Jonson.
-He had a son, Artemio Precioso Ugarte, who fought as a communist militant in the Spanish Civil War and was forced to emigrate to the USSR in 1939.
-The son later became a respected economist and ecologist.